alexandergall/bf-sde-nixpkgs/README.md

 will collect all output of `bf_switchd` in `switch.log` and all output of `tofino-model` in `model.log`.

+By default, the model will use a built-in file for mapping ports to local interfaces.
+To use a custom mapping file, assign the absolute path to the file to the environment variable `TOFINO_MODEL_PORTINFO` before running the `bin/<name>` script.
+See the section about [running the Tofino model](#runOnModel) for details about the portinfo mechanism.

 <a name="p4SupportFunctions"></a>The resulting package has additional
 attributes just like the `bf-sde.<version>` packages: